Cultural Competency for working effectively with Aboriginal Families and Aboriginal Colleagues

 - Increased understanding of the difference between being culturally aware, culturally competent and culturally safe;

 - Increased knowledge of the intersection of cultural safety and trauma informed practice when it comes to providing culturally safe services, and

-- Increased confidence, skills and capacity to be proactive in using work practices that reflect cultural competency.
+- Demonstrate increased confidence, skills, and capacity to be proactive in using work practices that reflect cultural competency.